sriramab/gamamanual/References/ModelLibrary/Features/Date and Time/Date and Time Date type and real dates.md

 _Author :  Patrick Taillandier_

 A model to show how to use date variables and more particularly the starting_date and current_date global variables.
-In this model,

 Code of the model :